 OR you may bring a copy of your student's immunization records to the Health Clerk on Saturday, June 16, 2018 from 9-10 a.m. at Agoura High School.

 Knowledge Counts' program allows a student to complete a semester of high school credit in three weeks, or a full year of credit in six weeks.
 Class instruction and homework assignments, including papers, projects and long-term assignments, move at an intense pace with over a week of school completed each day.

 Parents and students are hereby informed that "extra time" or other accommodations for class work, homework, or tests cannot be permitted simply because there is no "extra time" available in the rapidly paced program.

 Students with commitments to summer jobs, family vacations, or those who require more time pursuant to an individualized education plan, and who may be unable to meet the academic and time demands of the program are encouraged to take the classes offered during the regular school year.
 No exceptions will be made.

 Public Bus Information

-The city of Calabasas offers public transportation for students attending Summer School at Agoura High School.
+The city of Calabasas offers public transportation for students attending Summer School at Calabasas High School.
 The bus schedule will be posted in May by the City of Calabasas.

-The cities of Agoura and Westlake Village DO NOT offer public bus transportation when Summer School is located at Agoura High School.
-However, the Beach Bus and Dial-A-Ride services will be available.
+The cities of Agoura and Westlake Village offer public bus transportation when Summer School is located at Calabasas High School.
+The Beach Bus and Dial-A-Ride services are also available.